La Bombonera: Opening and later refurbishments

 The stadium finally opened on May 25, 1940, with a friendly match between Boca and San Lorenzo, which the home side won 2–0 with both goals scored by Ricardo Alarcón.
 Due to the fact that the stadium did not have a lighting system, the game only lasted 70' (two halves of 35' each).

 The first official game at the new stadium was on June 2, 1940, when Boca Juniors beat Newell's Old Boys 2–0.
 Ricardo Alarcón (who had scored in the opening game v.
 San Lorenzo) scored the first official goal at the new venue.

 Plaque donated by San Lorenzo de Almagro on the occasion of the inauguration of La Bombonera, May 1940.

 After the stadium was inaugurated, the club continued to introduce refurbishments to expand its capacity.
 As a result, on November 16, 1941, a second tier was opened on the north side of the stadium, near Casa Amarilla train station.
 The grandstand was named "Natalio Pescia" in honour of one of the key players in Boca Juniors' history.
 In 1949, the club decided to add a third tier, as well as a lighting system.
 All of those works were completed in 1953; this third tier gave the stadium its enduring nickname, La Bombonera.
 Boca Juniors celebrated with a friendly match vs. Yugoslav club NK Hajduk Split, which ended 1-1.

-La Bombonera during a night game v.
-Colo Colo, with the refurbished boxes at right, March 2008.

-The stadium was named on April 20, 1986, by team President Antonio Alegre in honor of Camilo Cichero, a former team president under whose tenure work on La Bombonera began.
-It was renamed on December 27, 2000, by team President Mauricio Macri in honor of Alberto Armando, team president during its resurgence during the 1960s as well as a former business partner of his father Francisco Macri.
-The stadium was expanded and modernized during Macri's tenure, notably with the addition in 1996 of a fourth tier; and a wing housing a press area, VIP boxes, a museum, and offices.
-The stadium's exterior was later decorated with works by painters Rómulo Macció and Pérez Celis.

 Since then, La Bombonera was not remodeled until 1996 when the presidency of Mauricio Macri decided to expand its capacity to 57,500 spectators.
+This included the addition in 1996 of a fourth tier; and a wing housing a press area, VIP boxes, a museum, and offices.
 Works included the demolition of the lateral boxes on Del Valle Iberlucea street, replacing them by a small stand and new and modern boxes (with metallic structure) placed over there.
+The stadium's exterior was later decorated with works by painters Rómulo Macció and Pérez Celis.
 The "new" Bombonera was reinaugurated with a friendly match v.
-Club Universidad de Chile won by Boca Juniors by 3–1.
+Universidad de Chile, against whom Boca Juniors won 3–1.

+La Bombonera during a night game v.
+Colo Colo, with the refurbished boxes at right, March 2008.

 An electronic screen was installed in 2008, making Boca Juniors' stadium the third venue in Argentina with this technology, after the stadiums of Vélez Sársfield and River Plate.
 At the beginning of 2012, more than 500 seats were replaced and other 500 were added, part of the building of four additional boxes.

+The stadium was named on April 20, 1986, by team President Antonio Alegre in honor of Camilo Cichero, a former team president under whose tenure work on La Bombonera began.
+It was renamed on December 27, 2000, by team President Mauricio Macri in honor of Alberto Armando, team president during its resurgence during the 1960s as well as a former business partner of his father Francisco Macri.